-With the Fred Astaire Franchised Dance Studios National Dance Championships only a few weeks away, many dancers are already starting to prepare for the competition.
-In order to be fully ready for competition, you want to make sure you are treating your body right for the next few weeks so you are able to handle the demands of competing.
+Our Fred Astaire Dance Studio of Coral Gables participates in many regional and national competitions throughout the year.
+In order to be fully ready for a competition, you want to make sure you are treating your body right for the few weeks leading up to the competition so you are able to handle the demands of competing.
 Follow these nutritional guidelines to help yourself have the best performance possible!

 1. Drink Plenty of Water